nicolas-kuechler/doe-suite/README.md

 ### Moving beyond the Example Experiment

-- TODO: todo's in repo for places where things traditionally need to be adjusted
+The template repository contains `TODO`'s in places where things typically need to be adjusted for a specific project.
-- seen the script to fill variable TODOs
+For example, configuring the AWS EC2 instances (how many? which type?, etc.), installing additional packages, and the command to run the code.

+For the basic configurations, we provide a script [scripts/repotemplate.py](scripts/repotemplate.py) that provides reasonable default options for the most important parameters. (already done in the installation section)

 ```sh
 pipenv run python scripts/repotemplate.py